 All contestants in the 2018 Provincial Muaythai Championship must have a completed Medical Declaration dated after July 20th, 2017.
 Athletes age 16 and older must complete the blood testing portion of the declaration as well.
 All lab tests must also be dated after July 20th, 2017.
 Please review athlete requirements here.

 It’s advised to review the blood test requirements before and after you receive test results.
 Incorrect lab tests must be redone and resubmitted to Muaythai Ontario prior to competition.
 The required lab tests are: HIV Antibody (HIVAb), Hepatitis B Surface Antigen (HBsAg), and Hepatitis C Antibody (HCVAb).

 It is the athlete’s responsibility to be aware of lab test processing times (varies by location), and Muaythai Ontario information processing times (5-7 business days).

 Any medicals submitted 2-5 days prior to competition is subject to a $25 rush information processing fee.
 Athletes must have all medicals updated on their MTO Online Profile prior to Provincials.
 No medicals will be accepted on competition day.

-Every athlete must be present for the first official Medical Check and Weigh-In taking place on the afternoon of July 20th, 2018.
-In addition, an athlete must complete a Medical Check-up and Weigh-in the morning of each day that they compete.
+Every athlete must be present for the first official Medical Check and Weigh-In taking place from 5-8pm on July 20th, 2018.
+In addition, an athlete must complete a Medical Check-up and Weigh-in between 8am & 10am the morning of each day that they compete.
 This means an athlete may have to weigh in up to 3 times.